Frequently Asked Questions

 Does my child need to have musical experience to join WCC?

-What is WCC’s spring season going to look like?
-Are you rehearsing virtually or in-person?
+What is WCC’s fall season going to look like?
+Are you rehearsing virtually or in person?

 I’ve heard that singing is “dangerous” and spreads COVID-19.
 Is this true?

 All group activities, including choral singing, will need to adapt to make their programs safer for all participants.
-Activities like singing, speaking loudly, yelling, or chanting produce more aerosols and aerosols have been linked to the spread of COVID-19.
-However, modifications like appropriate distancing, ventilation, masking, and cleaning procedures can allow many children to express themselves creatively and make art through in-person activites.
+Activities like singing, speaking loudly, yelling, or chanting produce more aerosols, and aerosols have been linked to the spread of COVID-19.
+However, modifications like appropriate distancing, ventilation, masking, and cleaning procedures can allow many children to express themselves creatively and make art through in-person activities.

 To learn more about how WCC is mitigating the risks of contracting COVID-19, we encourage you to reference our “Stages of COVID-19 Response” document.